 A relevant part of their earnings come from sellers competing by bidding to be shown on the advertisement slots.
 They have also slowed down their efforts to launch their own products in order to avoid potential antitrust issues and focus on their core objectives.
 However, we still understand that there is a possibility that Amazon can make negative changes for third-party sellers.

 What this means is that it’s not sensible to invest 100% of your savings in FBA businesses.
 The same could be said of any other investment.
 There are always points of failure that make the risk of ruin of any business greater than 0%.
 That is why an investor must build a portfolio that takes into account the volatility of each of their investments, their individual risk of ruin, and the correlation of returns between them.
-Those topics were also explained in our article on the risk of ruin.
+Those topics were also explained in our article on the risk of ruin linked a couple lines above.

 Investing 100% of your savings in FBA businesses makes you fragile.
 However, as most of our investors have many other more traditional assets in their portfolios, by adding investments to their portfolios that benefit from Amazon, and e-commerce in general, doing well, their portfolio becomes more diversified and valuable when the FBA businesses perform well.